Call

 Reformer Pilates improves motivation and focus

-These brain boosting benefits also seem to make it easier for Pilates participants to enjoy less tangible qualities that lead to improved performance and learning in their everyday lives: Motivation and focus.
+These brain-boosting benefits also seem to make it easier for Pilates participants to enjoy less tangible qualities that lead to improved performance and learning in their everyday lives: Motivation and focus.

 For example, one study looking specifically at students found that those who participated in Pilates reported a stronger attention span and improved motivation to complete their studies.

-Here atIn Touch NYC, we understand the many incredible benefits thatPilatesoffers.
-That is why we offer Pilates as part of our tailored treatment and exercise programs.
 We want to help you get on the path to health with compassionate, skilled care.
 Contact us today to learn more!

 Request An Appointment